 - You can live and work wherever you want.

-- No time or money spent commuting.
+- You won’t need to spend time or money commuting.

 - Minimal degree discrimination: most freelance clients prefer skills and experience over education.